GitJit-max/learning-linux/chapter/02-basic.md

 [^wiki-bourne-shell]: [Wikipedia - Bourne shell, accessed 2025](https://en.wikipedia.org/wiki/Bourne_shell)

-#### Alternative shell: C shell [^wiki-c-shell]
+#### Alternative shell: C shell

 **C Shell ` $ csh `** was developed in the late 1970s by student Bill Joy at the University of California, Berkley.
-It added many interactive elements such as command history and aliases (i.e. shortcuts for long commands).
+It added many interactive elements such as command history and aliases (i.e. shortcuts for long commands). [^wiki-c-shell]

 Over time, lots of people fixed bugs and added features to the *C shell* This culminated in an improved version known as **TENEX C Shell ` $ tcsh `**.
-Although tcsh started as a branch of the original csh, it is now the main branch of the ongoing development of csh.
+Although tcsh started as a branch of the original csh, it is now the main branch of the ongoing development of csh. [^wiki-c-shell]

 [^wiki-c-shell]: [Wikipedia - C shell, accessed 2025](https://en.wikipedia.org/wiki/C_shell)